7ossam7assan/TDD-Symfony/README.md

         - mysql8

 - ## Testing on host
-    - use the attached postman collection `billie.postman_collection` replace url env variable with the right one for you for docker-version it's http://localhost
+    - use the attached postman collection `tdd.postman_collection` replace url env variable with the right one for you for docker-version it's http://localhost

 - ## Testing local
-    - I've attached the postman collection `billie.postman_collection`
+    - I've attached the postman collection `tdd.postman_collection`

 ## Tools
 - symfony5